On infinite effectivity of motivic spectra and the vanishing of their motives: Preliminaries

 For $E\in \obj \cu$ we will say that it is {\it $2$-torsion} if there exists $t>0$ such that $2^t\id E=0$.

 We will use the term {\it exact functor} for a functor of triangulated categories (i.e., for a functor that preserves the structures of triangulated categories).

-For a triangulated category $\cu$ and some $D\subset \obj \cu$ we will call the smallest subclass $D'$ of $\obj \cu$ that contains $D$ and is closed with respect to all $\cu$-extensions and retractions the {\it envelope} of $D$ (so, it is thick if $D[1]\cong D$).
+\item For a triangulated category $\cu$ and some $D\subset \obj \cu$ we will call the smallest subclass $D'$ of $\obj \cu$ that contains $D$ and is closed with respect to all $\cu$-extensions and retractions the {\it envelope} of $D$ (so, it is thick if $D[1]= D$).

-Below $k$ and $F$ will always be perfect fields of characteristic $p$ (and the case $p=0$ will be the most interesting for us); $k$ will usually be "the base field" for our motivic categories (whereas $F$ will often run through all perfect fields). $L$ will denote a field of characteristic $p$ also; we will not assume $L$ to be perfect (by default).
+\item Below $k$ and $F$ will always be perfect fields of characteristic $p$ (and the case $p=0$ will be the most interesting for us); $k$ will usually denote "the base field" for the motivic categories that we consider at the given moment (whereas $F$ will often run through all perfect fields). $L$ will denote a field of characteristic $p$ also; we will not assume $L$ to be perfect (by default).

-When writing $k=\inli k_i$ we will always assume that $k_i$ are perfect fields also and the colimit is filtering; the corresponding morphisms $k_i\to k$ will be denoted by $m_i$.
+The category of all perfect fields will be denoted by $\pfi$.

-The category of perfect fields will be denoted by $\pfi$.
+\item When writing $k=\inli k_i$ we will always assume that $k_i$ form a directed system of perfect fields (so, this is an inductive limit).